 Since ketchup features a thinner texture, it is perfect for baked beans, braised meat, and chili.
 Regarding proportion, ketchup can replace tomato paste with a 1:1 ratio.
 Use 1 tablespoon of ketchup for every recipe calls for 1 tablespoon of tomato paste.

+For people that wonder whether ketchup is vegan-friendly, most of the commercial products on the market are.
 If you worry about the sweetness of ketchup, sloppy joes and chili can tolerate the added sweetness.
 Moreover, you can also reduce the amount of additional sweetener to ensure the perfect flavor for your dishes.

 - Ketchup is pre-seasoned and contains sugar, and it can sweeten anything you’re preparing.
 You should use ketchup in any dishes that have already had sweet ingredients.